Back to Home Page

 Photo © Jos L. Knaepen

-Since the beginning of his musical career, Michel Herr had the opportunity to write numerous jazz arrangements, for all kinds of ensembles : small bands, big bands, strings, etc...and in various contexts.
+Since the beginning of his musical career, Michel Herr had the opportunity to write hundreds of jazz arrangements, for all kinds of ensembles : small bands, big bands, strings, chamber orchestras, choir, sax sections etc...and in various contexts.

-A few examples : the Richard Rousselet quintet and septet, the "Saxo 1000" band, a 5 saxes band for which he wrote arrangements on music by René Thomas and Bobby Jaspar (LP), the BRT Jazz big band, the Claude Lombard double vocal quartet, the Jean-Pierre Gebler Belgian All Stars (nonet), arrangements for Toots Thielemans, Philip Catherine, the ensemble Soledad, singers etc....
+A few early examples : the "Saxo 1000" band, a 5 saxes band for which he wrote arrangements on music by René Thomas and Bobby Jaspar (LP), the BRT Jazz big band, the Claude Lombard double vocal quartet, the Jean-Pierre Gebler Belgian All Stars (nonet), arrangements for Toots Thielemans, Philip Catherine, chamber orchestras, choirs, sax sections, singers etc....

 His big band arrangements on Toots Thielemans' "Bluesette", Wayne Shorter's "Ana Maria" have been played and recorded by ACT big band, the WDR big band, etc...